stgmviknesh/basic-auth/README.md

 # Steps to follow
 1. Login to your OS VM
 2. Run the install_mysql.sh file
-    > This will install mysql-server
+    i.
+This will install mysql-server
-    > Password for root will be set to Password
-    > It will create
+    ii.
+Password for root will be set to Password iii.
+It will create
-        >> a DB named "myapp" which will be used by express
-        >> a Table named "users" inside the DB
-        >> three users username - password
+        i. a DB named "myapp" which will be used by express ii. a Table named "users" inside the DB iii. three users username - password
             | --------------- |:-------------:|
             | username        | Password      |
             | --------------- |:-------------:|